ramishka-devx/ramishka-devx/README.md

 I am passionate about developing enterprise-level IT solutions that combine both software and hardware to address real-world industrial challenges.
 I have a strong interest in Artificial Intelligence and its potential to transform businesses.

-As a winner of major hackathons in Sri Lanka, I am committed to driving innovation and delivering impactful technology.
+As a winner of major three hackathons in Sri Lanka(BIT CODE, CODEX, ALGOTHON), I am committed to driving innovation and delivering impactful technology.

 Currently, I lead a technology startup focused on providing advanced industrial engineering solutions for enterprise clients.